Azure/azure-sdk-for-js/sdk/storage/storage-blob/MigrationGuide.md

 ### Package name and structure

-The modern client library is named `@azure/storage-blob` .
-The legacy client library is named `azure-storage`.
+The modern client library is named `@azure/storage-blob` following the [naming conventions](https://azure.github.io/azure-sdk/typescript_design.html) for the new libraries across all Azure services.
+The legacy client library was named `azure-storage`.

-The legacy library `azure-storage` grouped functionality to work with multiple services in the same package such as `Blob`, `Queue`, `Files` and `Tables`.
-The new `@azure/storage-blob` is dedicated to `Blob` service.
-New generation packages are available for the other storage services as well: `@azure/data-tables`, `@azure/storage-queue`, `@azure/storage-blob-changefeed`, `@azure/storage-file-datalake` and `@azure/storage-file-share`.
-This provides more granular control on which dependencies to take on your project.
+The legacy library `azure-storage` grouped functionality to work with multiple services such as `Blob`, `Queue`, `Files` and `Tables` in the same package.
+The new `@azure/storage-blob` package is dedicated to `Blob` service.
+Similary, dedicated packages are available for the other storage services as well: `@azure/data-tables`, `@azure/storage-queue`, `@azure/storage-blob-changefeed`, `@azure/storage-file-datalake` and `@azure/storage-file-share`.
+This reduces the bundle size if you were to use any of these packages in browser applications and provides more granular control on which dependencies to take on your project.

+### Constructing the clients

-### Constructing the clients with connection string
+#### Constructing the clients with connection string

-Previously in `azure-storage`, you would use `createBlobService` which can be used to get an instance of the `BlobService` in order to perform service level operations.
+Previously in `azure-storage`, you can pass the connection string to the function `createBlobService` get an instance of the `BlobService` in order to perform operations on blobs and containers.

 ```javascript
 const azure = require("azure-storage");
 const blobService = azure.createBlobService("<connection-string>");
 ```

-Now, in `@azure/storage-blob`, we will be creating an instance of `BlobServiceClient` for service level operations.
+Now, in `@azure/storage-blob`, you can pass the connection string to the static method `BlobServiceClient.fromConnectionString` to create an instance of `BlobServiceClient` to perform operations on blobs and containers.

 ```javascript
 const { BlobServiceClient } = require("@azure/storage-blob");
 const blobService = BlobServiceClient.fromConnectionString("<connection-string>");
 ```

-### Constructing the clients with AAD token credentials
+#### Constructing the clients with AAD token credentials

-`azure-storage` or `@azure/storage-blob` supports to access `Blob` service with different types of credentials: anonymous, account key credentials, sas token, and AAD token credentials.
-This section shows samples to construct blob service clients with AAD token credentials.
+Both `azure-storage` and `@azure/storage-blob` supports to access `Blob` service by creating the client with different types of credentials: anonymous, account key credentials, sas token, and AAD token credentials.
+This section shows the use of AAD token credentials.

 Previously in `azure-storage`, you can invoke method `createBlobServiceWithTokenCredential` to get an instance of the `BlobService` with access token for your AAD credentials.